Kevin-Bronsdijk/kraken-net/README.md

 }
 ```

-The `strategy` property can have one of the following values:
+The `Strategy` property can have one of the following values:

-- `exact` - Resize by exact width/height.
+- `Exact` - Resize by exact width/height.
 No aspect ratio will be maintained.
-- `portrait` - Exact width will be set, height will be adjusted according to aspect ratio.
+- `Portrait` - Exact width will be set, height will be adjusted according to aspect ratio.
-- `landscape` - Exact height will be set, width will be adjusted according to aspect ratio.
+- `Landscape` - Exact height will be set, width will be adjusted according to aspect ratio.
-- `auto` - The best strategy (portrait or landscape) will be selected for a given image according to aspect ratio.
+- `Auto` - The best strategy (portrait or landscape) will be selected for a given image according to aspect ratio.
-- `fit`  - This option will crop and resize your images to fit the desired width and height
+- `Fit`  - This option will crop and resize your images to fit the desired width and height
-- `crop` - This option will crop your image to the exact size you specify with no distortion.
+- `Crop` - This option will crop your image to the exact size you specify with no distortion.
-- `square` - This strategy will first crop the image by its shorter dimension to make it a square, then resize it to the specified size.
+- `Square` - This strategy will first crop the image by its shorter dimension to make it a square, then resize it to the specified size.
-- `fill` - This strategy allows you to resize the image to fit the specified bounds while preserving the aspect ratio (just like auto strategy).
+- `Fill` - This strategy allows you to resize the image to fit the specified bounds while preserving the aspect ratio (just like auto strategy).
 The optional background property allows you to specify a color which will be used to fill the unused portions of the previously specified bounds.
 The background property can be formatted in HEX notation "#f60" or "#ff6600".
 The default background color is white.

 ## API Sandbox